SIU officials reject ‘sanctuary campus’ resolution

 “We’re sitting here building off the fears and emotions of things that might not even happen,” Howard said at the meeting.

-In a recent interview with Time, Trump alluded to the possibility of substituting DACA with another means of allowing those under its protection to stay in country, saying only that he would “work something out” that would “make people happy and proud.”
+In a recent interview with Time, the president-elect alluded to the possibility of substituting DACA with another means of allowing those under its protection to stay in country, saying only that he would “work something out” that would “make people happy and proud.”

-One of the reasons university officials cited as an issue of violating federal law was is the potential consequences of non-compliance.
-Doing so could have turned off the spigot of federal student grant and loan money, according to the news release.
+University officials cited potential consequences of the resolution as being non-compliant with federal law, arguing that doing so could have turned off the spigot of federal student grant and loan money, according to the news release.

 “It does make sense,” USG President Jared Stern said during a phone interview Friday.
 “I’m not saying their decision was necessarily right or wrong, but it does make sense in terms of sustaining the longevity and stability of the university.”